JLRipley314/scalar-field-kerr/README.md

 A C++ (version C++11 onwards) code that solves the equations of motion for a real scalar field around a Kerr black hole.

-Runtime parameters are configured in the `config_template.py` file (with some preprocessing done in `sim_params.py`).
+Runtime parameters are configured in the `runscript.py` file (with some preprocessing done in `sim_params.py`).

+To compile all the different executables I recommend using `config.py`.

 ## Libraries